-The match referees are provided by
+The match referees are provided by the organizers but

 the representative of each participating team must

 designate an assistant referee/linesman for their

 referee for their group matches).

 In each category, the teams are sorted into 8 groups

-Sunday at 11:45a.m.
+of 6 teams (drawn by lots).
 Those teams who finish 1st

 and 2nd in their group will go through to